-Beijing explains what Western media means by ‘international community’
+Beijing explains what ‘international community’ means to Western media

-When the Western mainstream media talks about the ‘international community,’ it actually means only the West and its allies, Chinese Foreign Ministry spokesman Zhao Lijian has said.
+When the Western mainstream media talks about the ‘international community,’ it actually means the West and its allies, Chinese Foreign Ministry spokesman Zhao Lijian has said.

 “What does ‘International Community’ mean?”
-Zhao wrote on Twitter on Wednesday as he posted a picture of two maps.
+Zhao wrote on Twitter on Wednesday as he posted two maps.

-The first map, titled ‘The International Community,’ has all the countries of the world painted red.
+The first map, titled ‘The International Community,’ depicts all the countries of the world, painted red.

 On the second map, only the US, Canada, the European states, Australia, New Zealand, Japan and South Korea are highlighted in red.
 The Middle East and the rest of Asia, as well as the whole of Africa, Central and South America, and Russia are gray.
 Zhao described the map as: “‘The International Community’ according to Western mainstream media.”